Khloe Kardashian Loves That Fans Think Baby True Looks Like Kylie Jenner’s Daughter Stormi

-Khloe Kardashian has showed off a couple of photos of her newborn daughter, True Thompson, on social media, and some fans believe that the youngest Kardashian family member bears a resemblance to her cousin, Kylie Jenner’s daughter Stormi Webster.
+Khloe Kardashian has shown off a couple of photos of her newborn daughter, True Thompson, on social media, and some fans believe that the youngest Kardashian family member bears a resemblance to her cousin, Kylie Jenner’s daughter Stormi Webster.

 According to a report by Pop Culture, after Khloe Kardashian showed off True’s adorable face for the first time, one fan posted via Twitter that she could “really tell” the newborn baby girl and Stormi are cousins.
 Kardashian loved that her daughter was being compared to Kylie Jenner’s baby girl, replying “Awwwww that makes me so happy.”